Headshot

 Clayton Thomas

 I completed my PhD in the computer science theory group at Princeton, where I was very fortunate to be advised by Matt Weinberg.
-I completed my undergrad in mathematics and computer science at Purdue University, where Elena Grigorescu got me started on my journey to become a theorist.
+During my PhD I was supported by a Wallace Memorial Fellowship in Engineering from Princeton, and a Siebel Scholar award.
+I completed my undergrad in mathematics and computer science at Purdue University, where Elena Grigorescu got me started on my journey to becoming a theorist.
 My other interests include functional programming, teaching, rock climbing, and slacklining.

-Email: clathomas (attempted spam prevention) (at) (attempted spam prevention) microsoft.com
+Email: thomas.clay95 (attempted spam prevention) (at) (attempted spam prevention) gmail.com

 Publications and Preprints